 But data from Pew Research suggests that 60% of people who switched jobs or employers between 2021 and 2022 saw their income increase.
 Meanwhile, fewer than half of people who stayed at their jobs saw any wage growth.

-So if you’re looking to build up some savings, leaving your current role or employer for a better opportunity may be your best bet at getting the salary increase you’re hoping for.
+So if you’re looking to build up some savings, leaving your current role or employer for better opportunities may be your best bet at getting the salary increase you’re hoping for.

-If you don’t want to switch jobs, you could consider picking up a side hustle — by turning a talent or skill into a profitable part-time job.
+If you don’t want to switch jobs, consider getting a side hustle — something you get paid for doing in addition to your full-time job.
 It allows you to earn extra income — and could even be a way of testing the entrepreneurial waters.

 Putting spare change to work